Illustrations by Louisa Cannell

 Dedicate at least three to five minutes to brushing, says Michelle Kelthy, spa director at the Ritz-Carlton Spa in Naples, Florida, who finds the practice also helps with water retention.
 Marrone says the increased circulation and exfoliation regular dry brushing stimulates helps smooth the appearance of cellulite, too.

-Dry brushing can also be done on the face, but the action should be even gentler, only once or twice a week (in place of other kinds of exfoliation) and use a brush specifically designed for face, like the one from Mila Moursi, Paris ($39, goop.com).
-Work upwards again, on both face and neck and moisturize with a face oil: We love Winter Oil from De Mamiel (goop, $114), Rodin Olio Lussio (goop, $170), or Kypris 1,000 Roses (goop, $225).
+Dry brushing can also be done on the face, but the action should be even gentler, only once or twice a week (in place of other kinds of exfoliation) and use a brush specifically designed for face.
+Work upwards again, on both face and neck and moisturize with a face oil: We love oils from De Mamiel (goop, $114), Rodin Olio Lussio (goop, $170), or Kypris 1,000 Roses (goop, $225).

 Dry Brushing Essentials

 All you need to make dry brushing a daily ritual.